How to Raise Prices Without Losing Clients: The Protocol That Adds $10K–$30K Monthly

 Design communication:

-Email (recommended for 10+ clients): Scalable, documented, gives clients time to process without immediate response pressure.
-Allows you to craft precise language and send it simultaneously to all clients.
+Email (recommended for 10+ clients) is scalable, documented, and gives clients time to process without the pressure of responding immediately.
+It lets you craft precise language and send the same message to all clients at once.

-Call (recommended for under 10 clients or high-value relationships): Personal, immediate feedback, ability to handle questions in real-time.
-Shows respect for the relationship but requires more time investment.
+Calls (recommended for fewer than 10 clients or high-value relationships) are personal, give you immediate feedback, and let you handle questions in real time.
+They show respect for the relationship but require more of your time.

-Most operators use email for efficiency and documentation.
-Calls are reserved for the top 3-5 clients for relationship management.
+Most operators use email for efficiency and documentation, and reserve calls for the top 3–5 clients where the relationship is most important.

-Result by the end of Day 6: A documented strategy showing which approach you’re using (across-the-board, grandfathering, or tiered), your one-sentence justification for the increase, and your communication method (email or call) with a draft timeline.
+Result by the end of Day 6: you have a documented strategy showing which approach you’re using (across-the-board, grandfathering, or tiered), your one-sentence justification for the increase, and your chosen communication method (email or call) with a draft timeline.

 Days 7-10: Communication (2 hours)